elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 ![Listing MISP Threat Feeds](media/misp-listfeeds.png "Listing MISP Threat Feeds")

-Highlight the available feeds, select "Enable selected” to enable the default feeds, and then “Fetch and store all feed data."
+Highlight the available feeds, select "Enable selected" to enable the default feeds, and then "Fetch and store all feed data."

 ![Enabling MISP Threat Feeds](media/misp-enablefeeds.png "Enabling MISP Threat Feeds")

-Next, select on the "Event Actions” menu item, select “List Events" and you’ll see data begin to be populated.
+Next, select on the "Event Actions" menu item, select "List Events" and you'll see data begin to be populated.
 This will take a while.

 ![Viewing MISP Threat Data](media/misp-listevents.png "Viewing MISP Threat Data")

-While the data provided by the MISP threat feeds is being downloaded, let’s get your API key.
+While the data provided by the MISP threat feeds is being downloaded, let's get your API key.

 ### Collecting Your API Key

-To collect your API key, select "Administration” and then “List Users.”
+To collect your API key, select "Administration" and then "List Users."
 You will see your account.
-Next to your “Authkey" will be an eye icon, select it to show your API key and copy that down.
+Next to your "Authkey" will be an eye icon, select it to show your API key and copy that down.

 ![Retrieving Your MISP API Key](media/misp-api.png "Retrieving Your MISP API Key")